GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 As you can see, for animation frames, the story is just not that simple.

 {% Aside %}
-  Note: there are many reasons why long tasks are bad—and these are captured with [dedicated performance APIs](/custom-metrics/), such as the Long Tasks API or the Event Timing API.
+There are many reasons why long tasks are bad—and these are captured with [dedicated performance APIs](/custom-metrics/), such as the Long Tasks API or the Event Timing API.
 Yet, there are also features, such as [`isInputPending()`](/isinputpending/), where long tasks during idle periods